-- Meet or communicate with your research mentor or supervisor: An expert in researcher, especially in your field, would be able to guide you in picking the best from your list of research questions or topics.
+- Meet or communicate with your research mentor or supervisor: An expert in research, especially in your field, would be able to guide you in picking the best from your list of research questions or topics.

 - Original article: This usually follows the IMRAD approach.
 IMRAD stands for the Introduction, Methods, Results, and Discussion Section.
 This is the most standard type of research manuscript.
-Topics or research question for this type of journal paper is usually one that requires data collection.
-Data for original research can be collected by the researcher or gotten from secondary sources such as the World Health Organization, World Bank, United Nations, among others.
+Topics or research question for this type of journal paper usually requires data collection.
+Data for original research can be collected by the researcher or gotten from secondary sources such as the World Health Organization, World Bank, and United Nations, among others.

 Examples of a topic for this type of journal paper are;